akirarika/shared-ref/README.md

 It's worth noting that the return value of the sharedRef method is a Promise, so you need to add the `await` keyword to wait for it to load (which is very fast).

+Why is a key necessary?
+Because Symbols cannot be passed across, and perhaps, you might need to maintain data synchronization between different pages for the same data (for example, a sharedRef for a user avatar on both the personal information page and the homepage, which are not the same instance of sharedRef but need to remain consistent).

 ## Suspense

 Since sharedRef is asynchronously loaded, we need to wrap it with the Suspense component to make Vue support asynchronous components.